yetzehev/Ztritici-demography/workflow/Ztritici_demography.md

 ### Population divergence scenarios of *Aegilops*- and *Triticum*-infecting Z. tritici

-A. Compute population divergence
+A. Compute population divergence with different genomes subsets.

-B. Compute divergence between diferent genome/haploid subsets

 ## Data sets